 The results of the study were so positive, the school officials and students voted to keep the 8:30 a.m. start time permanently.

-noted they went to bed about 15 minutes earlier and slept in half an
+The majority of the students noted they were getting close to eight hours of sleep every night.
+Doctors recommend at least nine.
+Students also noted they went to bed about 15 minutes earlier and slept in half an hour later.

 Extra admissions: Medical students administered overdose